waynodiablo/Oystercard/pills/clojure.md

 ## Return values

 Like Ruby, in Clojure a function returns the last thing it evaluated.
+There are no return statements.
+Each list will return the result of evaluating its arguments recursively.
+Clojure has very simple rules, consistently applied.
+This simplicity is a feature of the language, and becomes extremely valuable as programs grow in complexity.

 ## Higher-order functions ##

-Clojure is a function language, and functions are first-class entities.
+Clojure is a functional language, and functions are first-class entities.
 They can be passed to other functions, or returned from functions.

-Higher-order functions are functions which accept or return functions.
+Higher-order functions are functions which accept or return functions. `map` is a higher-order function that accepts (a minimum of) two arguments: a function to apply to each element in a sequence, and a sequence of elements.

 ```clojure
 (def numbers